ai4os/ai4-docs/source/advanced/api.rst

 .. dropdown:: ㅤ 🛠️ Troubleshooting: I only see a module called ``deepaas-test``

-    It can happen that when you launch deepaas, you cannot find your module in the UI and see something like the following instead:
+    It can happen that when you launch DEEPaaS, you cannot find your module in the UI and see something like the following instead:

     .. image:: /_static/images/endpoints/deepaas-error.png
        :width: 500 px

-    This mean that deepaas had problems to load your module and loaded instead the dummy module (``deepaas-test``).
+    This mean that DEEPaaS had problems to load your module and loaded instead the dummy module (``deepaas-test``).
     You can usually debug by running your module's API script and looking at the error it raised:

     .. code-block:: console